 - How are Harvard Heroes selected?
 A committee at SEAS will review the nominations and select the "best of the best” to be honored.
 One Hero will be selected from SEAS.

 - How and when can staff be nominated?
-The nomination period lasts for two and a half weeks, from February 19 to March 8, with winners announced in early April.
+The nomination period lasts from February 18 to March 6, with winners announced in early April.

-For the most comprehensive information about dates, eligibility, and the nomination process, please see the Harvard Heroes main page.
+For the most comprehensive information about dates, eligibility, and the nomination form, please see the Harvard Heroes main page.

 Nomination/Selection Criteria and Definitions (print)